 Let’s get this out of the way.
 If you’re going to try to have a romance on a cruise ship, you need to be careful.
 Even though cruise ships can seem like sanitized vacations where everything is safe and clean, hooking up with strangers always carries risk.
 Use common sense and listen to your gut.

 Don’t go back to someone else’s cabin if you don’t feel comfortable.
 Protect your drinks and don’t overindulge to the point that you can’t keep your wits.
 Wear protection if you have sex.

 This isn’t meant to scare you.
 Hooking up on a cruise can be a fun and memorable experience.
-Don’t let it turn into a nightmare by doing something at sea that you wouldn’t do on land.
+Just don’t let it turn into a nightmare by doing something at sea that you wouldn’t do on land.

 DO attend singles’ events

-Every cruise will usually have a couple of singles’ mixers during the course of the cruise.
-If you’re looking for a partner, the hunting grounds don’t get any better than this.
+Every cruise will usually have singles’ mixers during the course of the cruise.
+If you’re looking for a partner, the playing field doesn’t get any better than this.
 Put on your best outfit, have a drink or two, and go scope out the scene.